 Joanna Wnuk-Nazarowa

-Music director of the Ludowy Theatre in Nowa Huta, later – of the Stary Theatre in Kraków; managing director of Kraków State Philharmonic in 1991–1997; Minister of Culture and Art in 1997–1999.
-As the managing and programme director of the NOSPR Polish National Radio Symphony Orchestra in Katowice in 2000–2018 she initiated all of the Orchestra’s projects, including ‘A Marathon of Górecki’s Music’, ‘Train to Kilar’s Music’, and the biennial Festival of Premieres – Polish Modern Music.
-The new NOSPR venue with a 1800-seat concert hall boasting unique acoustics was erected under her tenure.
-She also launched the International Karol Szymanowski Music Competition, whose aim is to promote Polish music worldwide as well as the importance of Szymanowski and his music.
-Lecturer at Kraków’s Academy of Music at the Chair of Music Analysis and Interpretation from 1974.
+Composer, conductor, and educator.
+She studied conducting and composition with Krzysztof Penderecki at the Kraków Academy of Music, graduating in 1974.
+She continued her education at conducting masterclasses with Hans Swarowsky in Austria.
+She held the positions of music director of the Ludowy Theatre in Nowa Huta, later – of the Stary Theatre in Kraków; managing director of Kraków State Philharmonic in 1991–1997, and Minister of Culture and Art in 1997–1999.
+As the managing and programme director of the NOSPR Polish National Radio Symphony Orchestra in Katowice in 2000–2018, she initiated all of the Orchestra’s projects, including ‘A Marathon of Górecki’s Music’, ‘Train to Kilar’s Music’, and the biennial Festival of Premieres – Polish Modern Music.
+It was under her tenure that the new NOSPR venue was erected.
+She also launched the International Karol Szymanowski Music Competition.
+She was a lecturer at Kraków’s Academy of Music from 1974.

 Phot.
 Bartek Barczyk